-We recommend you set up Ticket Types as simple concepts – think of them as demographics such as Adult, Child, Student, Concession, and so on.
-You can then use Offers for everything more complex than those basics.
+We recommend you set up Ticket Types as simple concepts – such as Adult, Child, Student, Concession.
+You can then use Offers for anything more complex.

 - Special prices that only apply to certain audience types

-- Packages combining tickets and merchandise
+- Packages combining Tickets and Merchandise

 You can use Offers to:

-- Reward certain groups, such as your most loyal customers, members, and supporters
+- Reward certain groups, such as your most loyal customers, members and supporters

 - Increase accessibility, for instance by offering discounts for young audiences or local residents

-How do Offers work?
+How do Offers apply?

-The cardinal rule
+The cardinal rule of Offers

 The first thing to decide when planning an Offer is what type of Offer you want to use.
 Each type works differently and allows you to do different things, so it’s important to understand the differences between them.